streamnative/pulsar-hub/data-processing/pulsar-spark/3.1.1/pulsar-spark.md

     .as[(String, String)]
   ```

-> **Tip**
+{% callout title="Tip" type="tip" %}
->
+For more information on how to use other language bindings for Spark structured streaming, see [Structured Streaming Programming Guide](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).
-> For more information on how to use other language bindings for Spark structured streaming, see [Structured Streaming Programming Guide](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).
+{% /callout %}

 ### Create a Pulsar Spark source for batch queries